aws-samples/amazon-textract-large-scale-selectable-pdf/README.md

 # amazon-textract-large-scale-selectable-pdf

-This repository contains an application which converts non-selectable or scanned PDF's to selectable PDF's.
-This application can handle any size of PDF (any number of pages) and can process 100's of PDF in parallel.
-Moreover, the application uses a serverless architecture, which reduce maintenance and operation costs (e.g. free while not in use).

-A non-selectable PDF does not allow text selection, meaning the characters are images. a selectable PDF allow text selection.
-Selectable PDF's can be used in several downstream tasks, such as:
+This repository contains an application which converts non-selectable PDF's to selectable PDF's.
+A non-selectable PDF does not allow text selection, meaning the characters are in an image, they are pixels.
+Scanned document are a good example of non-selectable PDF.
+In a selectable PDF, the text is made of real characters, i.e. encoded according one of the common standard, such as UTF-8 or ASCI.

-* document search
-* document indexing
-* Machine Learning tasks, such as:
-    * Natural Language Processing (NLP)
-    * NLP annotations
-    * Document summarization
-    * Document classification
-    * Document topic analysis
+There are multitude of applications where a selectable PDF is useful, for example:
+* Document search: a PDF is searchable only if the text is encoded with selectable text.
+For example, [Amazon Kendra](https://aws.amazon.com/kendra/) is an intelligent search service which allows search queries in a large portfolio of documents.
+For Kendra to perform as expected, the documents need to be searchable.
+* Document index: document indexing applications, such as [Amazon CloudSearch](https://aws.amazon.com/cloudsearch/), require the text to be encoded before the indexing process.
+* Natural Language Processing (NLP): NLP models require encoded text before they can be trained or used in inference.
+This application generates the selectable PDF and also the textract response which can be used in downstream NLP tasks.

 ## Architecture